canonical/pgbouncer-k8s-operator/README.md

 ## Relations

 Please only create relations on charms that are in active-idle status.
+Removing relations does not delete data.

 - `backend:postgresql-client`
   - Provides a relation to the corresponding [postgresql-k8s-operator charm](https://github.com/canonical/postgresql-k8s-operator).